-Facial Trauma Treatments FAQ for Houston, TX
+Facial Trauma Treatments Frequently Asked Questions for Houston, TX

 Injuries to the face, jaws, and teeth are common.
 Motor vehicle accidents, occupational mishaps, interpersonal violence, and recreational accidents are all frequent causes of facial trauma.
-Your Houston oral surgeon is perhaps uniquely qualified to diagnose and treat these injuries.
+Your Houston oral surgeon is uniquely qualified to diagnose and treat these injuries.
 Our thorough understanding of facial anatomy and general trauma management skills combined with additional dental training affords us unrivaled skills to manage the full scope of facial and dental traumatic injuries.
-From an uncomplicated tooth injury to devastating facial fractures our background and experience allow us to offer truly comprehensive trauma management and return our patient to their pre-accident condition, restoring anatomical form and proper function.
+From an uncomplicated tooth injury to devastating facial fractures, our background and experience allow us to offer truly comprehensive trauma management and return our patient to their pre-accident condition, restoring anatomical form and proper function.

 What Dental Injuries are Treated by an Oral Surgeon?

-We commonly treat fractures of the entire facial skeleton including the frontal bone (forehead), orbits (eye sockets), cheekbones and nose, as well as fractures of the maxilla and mandible (the upper and lower jaws).
+We commonly treat fractures of the entire facial skeleton including the frontal bone (forehead), orbits (eye sockets), cheekbones, and nose, as well as fractures of the maxilla and mandible (the upper and lower jaws).
 Lacerations (cuts) to the scalp, face, ears, and the neck often occur in conjunction with these injuries and they are best repaired at the same time.
 Injuries to the oral structures (teeth, gums, and tongue) are common as well, and while some can be addressed by your dentist, most will likely be repaired by an oral and maxillofacial surgeon.
 In short, essentially all non-neurological injuries to the face are within our expertise and scope of practice.

 How Can I Tell if My Injury is serious and Should be Evaluated by an Oral Surgeon?

 If you have been injured and you have any doubt about the need to seek medical care, you should consult with a caregiver to at least help you assess the seriousness of your injuries.
 Anytime there has been a loss of consciousness following head trauma, no matter how brief, you should consult with an emergency care facility or your physician.
-If you have suffered a facial injury and there is a noticeable change in your appearance, eyesight, breathing, occlusion (bite), swallowing, speaking, you should seek medical care.
+If you have suffered a facial injury and there is a noticeable change in your appearance, eyesight, breathing, occlusion (bite), swallowing, or speaking you should seek medical care.
 Frequently, fractures to bones of the face are accompanied by subtle changes.
 Double vision, visual blurriness, pain behind the eye may represent a fracture to the orbit (eye socket) and/or cheekbone.
-The sensation of teeth being out or loose, or the sensation that the occlusion (bite) is off often indicates a fracture of the upper or lower jaw.
+The sensation of teeth being out or loose or that the occlusion (bite) is off often indicates a fracture of the upper or lower jaw.
 Numbness or tingling to the skin of the face and lips can also point to a significant injury.
 In short, if you feel that something unusual is happening, you should at least seek consultation with a professional to evaluate the seriousness of the injury.

 What Do I Do if My Tooth Gets Knocked Out or Becomes Loose?